-I would like to start by acknowledging the Traditional Owners of the land we are meeting on today, the Noongar people and pay respect to their elders past and present.
+Good afternoon.
+I too would like to start by acknowledging the Traditional Owners of the land we're meeting on today.
+The Noongar people and pay my respect to their elders past and present.

-The Prime Minister recently called on us to help identify the roadblocks that are imposing the “largest costs on key sectors of the economy’’ and serving as a hurdle to investment.
+The Prime Minister recently called on us to help identify the roadblocks that are imposing the largest costs on key sectors of the economy and serve as a hurdle to investment.
 He's also said that business must make the case for change.
 And so, I hope today this speech begins that process.

 So, if we are to focus on the right things, we must also use the right language.